vitormicillo/filament-map-picker/README.md

 | geoMan.filledColor      | Fill color for drawings      | '#cad9ec'                                       |

-# New feature to capture image from the map
+# New feature to capture image snapshot from the map
 ![img_1.png](img_1.png)

 This is an example of the code in how to trigger the function in the map in order to capture the snapshot.
 Note: Latitude and longitude are not mandatory, you can move the map and trigger the action to capture the image.

 “If you have Geoman shapes drawn on your map, they will be included in the generated image.”
+Here is an example of how to use this feature.
 ```php
 Actions::make([
    Action::make('capture_map_image')